Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 > **Disclaimer**
 >
+> While it should be common sense, just in someone doesn't understand this: you **should not** blindly listen to a post on
+> the internet on how do pay your taxes, do accounting or even trade for that matter.
+Doing any of
+> those actions wrong may result in you harming your finances and/or becoming legally liable if you
-> I'm neither a professional accountant, tax advisor or lawyer.
-The content of this post is meant to
+> e.g. misstate your income on tax forms.
+I'm neither a professional accountant, tax advisor or
-> be educational and should not be considered as professional advice of any kind.
-It is recommended
+> lawyer.
+The content of this post is meant to be educational and should not be considered as
-> you consult a professional before applying any tax strategies discussed herein.
+> professional advice of any kind.
+If you intend to apply anything from this post do so at your own
+> risk and consult a professional as this post almost definitely contains errors and oversimplifications.
 {: .prompt-warning}

 ## Intro